 The Insurer Fee, also called the Health Insurance Industry Tax or Health Insurance Provider's Fee, applies to health insurance issuers and does not affect self-funded coverage.
 Beginning in 2014, health insurance issuers will pay an annual fee based on net written premiums.
 The fee is permanent and will fund premium tax subsidies for low-income individuals and families who purchase insurance through Exchanges (Health Insurance Marketplaces).
-While we are awaiting final guidance from the federal government on the Insurer Fee, the government has issued a proposed rule March 5, 2013.

 A fee collected from health insurers based on net written premium with respect to health insurance.

 Are all issuers subject to the Insurer Fee?

 The fee is imposed on health insurers depending on the amount of the issuer's net written premium.

 Issuers with less than $25M in net written premium are not subject to the fee.

 Issuers with more than $25M but less than $50M in net written premium will have 50 percent of their premium subject to the fee.

 Issuers with more than $50M in net written premiums will have 100 percent of their premium subject to the fee.

 How much revenue is the Insurer Fee expected to collect?

 The new fee is expected to total $8 billion in 2014 from affected issuers, increasing to $14.3 billion in 2018, and increasing by the rate of premium growth thereafter.